Digital-Anthropic/cloud-labs/terraform/theory/README.md

 #### Specifying Providers in Resources

 When using multiple providers, you can specify which provider to use for each resource using the `provider` attribute.
-This allows you to control which cloud provider or environment the resource belongs to.

 ```hcl
 resource "azurerm_virtual_network" "vnet_westus" {